 Every city has virtues.
 What makes a superstar city is love.
 Portlanders are in love with their city.
 It makes all the difference in the world.
 We aren’t perfect and we aren’t always as weird or special as we’d like to think.
 We care, we hope and we dream and that makes living in Portland right now a beautiful experience.

 Until what lies beneath no longer sleeps in its dormancy and the place between sleep and dreams pops like an overfilled balloon, we will dream on!

-Check out more cool Portland Oregon photos here.
+Check out more cool Gresham, Oregon photos here.